Low engagement is the silent killer of any Instagram marketing strategy, or Facebook and Twitter, strategy.

 - Brand Mentions: 4 pm, 5 pm, and 10 pm

-As you can see, significant discrepancies exist between each of these studies.
+As you can see, significant discrepancies exist between each of these studies for Instagram insight.
 The question then becomes, how to decide which source to trust

-Instead of selecting times based on gathered research, try this: test out a few of the tips below to see what works best for you.
+Instead of selecting times to create an Instagram post based on gathered research, try this: test out a few of the tips below to see what works best for you.
 The advice can help you make the most out of your Instagram account and achieve higher engagement.

 How to find your best time to post on Instagram

-Many factors influence your Instagram engagement— adhering to a posting schedule based on data from multiple industries and business types might not lead to success for you.
+Many factors influence your Instagram engagement and the Instagram algorithm— adhering to a posting schedule based on data from multiple industries and business types might not lead to success for you.
 To achieve consistent engagement for your account, you’ll want to get up close and personal with your data, not someone else’s.

 Learn the Instagram algorithm